 Personalized diamond initial jewelry has been popular for ages, but it’s never been more relevant and stylish than it is right now.
-The sparkling letters and words are having a big moment during these tumultuous times because they connect people with what matters most: family, friends and even yourself.
+The sparkling diamond letters and words are having a big moment during these tumultuous times because they connect people with what matters most: family, friends and even yourself.

-Diamond-studded initials and inspiring words are empowering symbols of hope, love and celebration.
+Diamond-encrusted initial jewelry and inspiring words are empowering symbols of hope, love and celebration.
 And they are on everyone’s wish list this holiday season.

 “Letters have meaning to the wearer that goes well beyond a trend,” says jewelry editor and stylist Will Kahn.
 “They feel personal, they can signify yourself, your partner or your children.”